Signed in as:

 The process can take several weeks to a few months, depending on the complexity of your case and the court's schedule.

-Yes, a successful expungement will remove your record from public databases, making it inaccessible during background checks.
+YES!
+A successful expungement will remove your record from public databases, making it inaccessible during background checks.

 While sealed records are hidden from public view, certain entities like law enforcement agencies and courts can still access them.